 - Shortness of breath or difficulty breathing

 According to reports from the CDC, symptoms may begin between two days and fourteen days from initial exposure.
 Because the virus has an incubation period, a patient will be able to spread it without knowing that they have it or without first showing symptoms.
-If the coronavirus is left undetected or untreated, more severe symptoms including a high fever, kidney failure and pneumonia may develop.
+Many cases are asymptomatic as well, meaning that the patient may have the virus without experiencing any symptoms.
+Some asymptomatic cases present with a loss of taste or smell.
 Because of the raised concerns around the coronavirus, you should see a doctor immediately upon developing symptoms for a comprehensive diagnosis.

 How Coronavirus Spreads & How to Prevent It